Head of Talent

-I’ve worked across the UK, Germany and Australia and I’m responsible for identifying, selecting and qualifying potential startups for Black Nova, whilst launching Black Nova into the UK and Europe as part of our continued global growth.
-I’m a mentor to startups in the North West via the Tech Manchester program.
+Alex spent the last 8 years scaling startup teams, focusing predominantly on technology and product skill-sets from Junior to C-Level.
+He has worked across the UK, Germany and Australia and is responsible for identifying, selecting and qualifying potential startups for Black Nova, whilst launching Black Nova into the UK and Europe as part of our continued global growth.
+Alex is a mentor to startups in the North West via the Tech Manchester program.

 Outside of work you can find me at?